Limits to Growth Archetype

 Leverage Points

-The natural but ineffective response is pushing harder on the reinforcing loop - working longer hours, adding more resources, intensifying marketing efforts.
-This creates burnout, waste, and resentment without addressing the actual constraint.
+The natural but ineffective response is pushing harder on the reinforcing loop — more hours, more resources, more effort.
+This creates burnout and waste without addressing the actual constraint.

 Effective interventions: